-Doberman Pinscher breed
+Doberman Pinscher dog breed

 Working Dogs